NoMore201/playmaker/README.md

 - `HTTPS_KEYFILE`: path of the https key file
 - `LANG_LOCALE`: set a specific locale.
 Defaults to the system one if not set
 - `LANG_TIMEZONE`: set a specific timezone.
 Defaults to `Europe/Berlin` if not set

+To enable HTTPS through playmaker, without an external tool, just define `HTTPS_CERTFILE` and `HTTPS_KEYFILE` with paths to those file.
+If these variables are not set, tornado will default to http.

+If you want to browse apps for a specific country, you need to specify the variables `LANG_LOCALE` and `LANG_TIMEZONE`.
+Before creating an issue "cannot find app X", make sure the app is available it that country.

 The docker run command will look like this:
 ```